Faculty & Staff: Partners in Your Child's Education

 M.Ed., Elementary Education, Lesley University

 Wayne Sit joined the school in 2009 as a parent, but became its Head of School the following year.
 He and his family moved from Boston, MA to Howell in 2009.
 He fell in love with teaching during his junior year at Harvard.
 While in Boston, he taught at the well-known Buckingham Browne & Nichols School and was later part of the starting of Boston Trinity Academy in 2002, the only evangelical middle/high school in the city of Boston.
-During this 22 years in education, he has been a middle school teacher, as well as the academic dean and director of technology at Boston Trinity.
-Wayne loves the AACS community and its desire to continue being an excellent school for Christ.
-He and his wife have five children, four who currently attend AACS, and are members of Knox Presbyterian Church.
+During this 25 years in education, he has been a middle school teacher, as well as the academic dean and director of technology at Boston Trinity.
+Wayne loves the AACS community and its desire to continue being an excellent school for Christ in the greater Ann Arbor area.
+He and his wife have five children, three who currently attend AACS, and are members of Knox Presbyterian Church.

 BA, Psychology; Calvin College